 How to Get Finance to Buy an Uninhabitable Property

 It’s the bargain of the century: the wreck which could be your dream home.
-Or it’s the profitable "doer-upper" to renovate-and-rent-out, or fix-and-sell.
+Or it’s a profitable "doer-upper" which you could renovate-and-rent-out, or fix-and-sell.
 But before you start looking for finance to buy an uninhabitable property, there are a few things you should know.

 Here’s the catch: the reason that scores of other buyers haven’t beaten you to the sale is that the property is deemed uninhabitable by mortgage lenders.

 And even though you’re planning to do the house renovations before you move in, let it out, or sell it – you can’t get a mortgage on an uninhabitable property.

 An estate agent might refer to a property as "in need of work".
 But uninhabitable goes beyond "tired" or "needing some TLC".